-- 01 Percentages – An Introduction (9 slides): Reviews the meaning of percent(age) and explains how to find what percentage of a diagram is shaded.
+- 01 Percentages – An Introduction (9 slides): Reviews the meaning of percent(age) and explains how to work out what percentage of a diagram is shaded.

-- 02 FDP Conversions (16 slides): Reviews expressing as a fraction, finding equivalent fractions, cancelling fractions down and that the line in a fraction tells you to divide.
-Explains how to convert between fractions, decimals and percentages.
+- 02 FDP Conversions (16 slides): Reviews expressing as a fraction, finding equivalent fractions, cancelling fractions down and that the line in a fraction tells you to divide, before explaining how to convert between fractions, decimals, and percentages.

-- 03 Express as a Percentage (17 slides): Explains how to express one value as a percentage of another using equivalent fractions or a calculator.
+- 03 Express as a Percentage (17 slides): Reviews how to convert between fractions, decimals, and percentages, before explaining how to express one value as a percentage of another, using equivalent fractions or a calculator.

-- 05 Percentage Changes (11 slides): Reviews terminology: per annum, simple and compound interest, appreciation and depreciation.
-Explains how to calculate the end result after a percentage increase or decrease using the ‘add on / take off’ method, as well as the ‘multiplier’ method.
+- 05 Percentage Changes (11 slides): Reviews terminology inked to percentages (per annum, simple and compound interest, appreciation, and depreciation) before explaining how to calculate the end value following a percentage increase or decrease using the ‘add on / take off’ method, as well as the ‘multiplier’ method.

-- 06 Compound Percentages (12 slides): Explains how to calculate the end result after a number of percentage increases or decreases have taken place.
+- 06 Compound Percentages (12 slides): Reviews the difference between simple and compound interest and explains how to calculate the end value after a number of percentage increases or decreases have taken place.

-- 07 Reverse Percentages (15 slides): Explains how to find the original value given the end value and the percentage increase or decrease that was applied.
+- 07 Reverse Percentages (15 slides): Reviews the multiplier method for finding the end value after a percentage change, before explaining how to calculate the original value given the end value and the percentage increase or decrease that was applied.